 Step 2.
 Cut Out Your Cushion Rounds

-Pro tip: As 1 yard of fabric will make one 18” (46 cm) cushion, folding your fabric in half will allow you to only cut out the template one time, cutting the top piece and the bottom piece in one go.
+Pro tip: As one yard of fabric will make one 18” cushion, folding your fabric in half will allow you to cut the top piece and the bottom piece in one go.

-For 18” (46 cm) cushions, measure and trace 18” (46 cm) in diameter on your fabric using your template and a water-soluble marker.
+For 18” cushions, measure and trace 18” in diameter on your fabric using your template and a water-soluble marker.

-Add a 3/8” (1 cm) seam allowance around the edges of the rounds.
+Add a 3/8” seam allowance around the edges of the rounds.

 Cut out 2 fabric rounds.